solojavier/twilio-proxy/README.md

 To deploy this app to heroku you need to setup an env variable:

+ * SMS_NUMBER : Phone number to which you want SMS and calls to be forwarded (+52 format for mx)
- * NUMBER : Phone number to which you want SMS and calls to be forwarded
+ * PHONE_NUMBER : Phone number to which you want SMS and calls to be forwarded (+521 format for mx)

 After you have the app deployed, you need to buy a twilio phone number and then setup webhooks to you app endpoints '/call' and '/sms' accordingly